-B. Issues Related to Quality Controls A firm's system of quality control should provide reasonable assurance of compliance with applicable professional standards and regulatory requirements with respect to its audit practice.
-(QC 20.04 and .17) On the basis of the information reported by the inspection team, including the audit performance deficiency described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects12 - B.1.
-Auditing a Significant Business Transaction As discussed above, in one of the audit engagements reviewed, the inspection team identified a significant deficiency related to the Firm's testing of a significant business transaction.
-Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
-This information provides cause for concern regarding the Firm's application of due professional care with respect to auditing significant business transactions.
-[Issuer A] B.2.
-Engagement Quality Review In light of the audit performance deficiency described in Part II.A (and summarized in Part I.A), questions exist about the effectiveness of the Firm's system of quality control with respect to the execution of engagement quality reviews in compliance with AS 1220, Engagement Quality Review.
-An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, the deficiency described in Part II.A, This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
+B. Issues Related to Quality Controls

+A firm's system of quality control should provide reasonable assurance of compliance with applicable professional standards and regulatory requirements with respect to its audit practice.
+(QC 20.04 and .17) On the basis of the information reported by the inspection team, including the audit performance deficiency described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects10 -

+Engagement Quality Review

+In light of the audit performance deficiency described in Part II.A (and summarized in Part I.A), questions exist about the effectiveness of the Firm's system of quality control with respect to the execution of engagement quality reviews in compliance with AS 1220, Engagement Quality Review.
+An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, the deficiency described in Part II.A, which was in an area in which the engagement team had identified a significant risk.
+[Issuer A]

+10 This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
 Any changes or improvements that the Firm may have made in its system of quality control since that time may not be reflected in this report, but [have been] taken into account by the Board during its assessment of whether the Firm has satisfactorily addressed the quality control criticisms or defects within the twelve months after the issuance of this report.

-which was in an area in which the engagement team had identified a significant risk.
-[Issuer A] B.3.
-PCAOB Standards and Rules The table below lists the specific PCAOB standards and rules that are primarily related to the descriptions of defects in, or criticisms of, the Firm's system of quality control included in this Part of the report.13 PCAOB Standards / Rules AS 1015, Due Professional Care in the Performance of Work AS 1220, Engagement Quality Review QC 20, System of Quality Control for a CPA Firm's Accounting and Auditing Practice
+PCAOB Standards and Rules

+The table below lists the specific PCAOB standards and rules that are primarily related to the descriptions of defects in, or criticisms of, the Firm's system of quality control included in this Part of the report.11

+PCAOB Standards / Rules

+AS 1220, Engagement Quality Review

-This table does not necessarily include reference to every standard or rule that may have been related to the criticisms or potential defects that are included in Part II.
+11 This table does not necessarily include reference to every standard or rule that may have been related to the criticisms or potential defects that are included in Part II.